-2,940,000 Class A Ordinary Shares
+2,450,000 Class A Ordinary Shares

-This is an initial public offering of 2,940,000 Class A ordinary shares, par value \$0.05 per share, by GigaCloud Technology Inc. The initial public offering price of our Class A ordinary shares is \$12.25 per Class A ordinary share.
+This is an initial public offering of 2,450,000 Class A ordinary shares, par value \$0.05 per share, by GigaCloud Technology Inc. We anticipate the initial public offering price of our Class A ordinary shares to be between \$10.25 and \$12.25 per Class A ordinary share

 Prior to this offering, there has been no public market for our shares.
-Our Class A ordinary shares have been approved for listing on the Nasdaq Global Market, or Nasdaq, under the symbol "GCT."
-In this prospectus, "Cayman Islands holding company" refers to GigaCloud Technology Inc, our Cayman Islands holding company and its predecessor entity; "we," "us," "our company," "our group" or "GigaCloud Group" refers to GigaCloud Technology Inc, our Cayman Islands holding company, its predecessor entity, together as a group with its subsidiaries and, in the context of describing our operations and consolidated financial statements, its consolidated variable interest entities, or VIEs, and any subsidiaries of its consolidated VIEs; "Hong Kong Subsidiary" refers to GigaCloud Technology (HongKong) Limited, a wholly-owned subsidiary of GigaCloud Technology Inc in Hong Kong principally for operating the B2B GigaCloud Marketplace; and "PRC Subsidiaries" refer to operating subsidiaries of GigaCloud Technology Inc in mainland China principally for procurement and providing inter-group services to the group companies.
+We have applied to list our Class A ordinary shares on the Nasdaq Global Market, or Nasdaq, under the symbol "GCT.
+In this prospectus, "Cayman Islands holding company" refers to GigaCloud Technology Inc, our Cayman Islands holding company and its predecessor entity; we, "us," "our company," our," "our group" or "GigaCloud Technology Inc, our Cayman Islands holding company, and its predecessor entity; we, "us," "our company," our," "our group" or "GigaCloud Technology Inc, our Cayman Islands holding company, its predecessor entity, together as a group with its subsidiaries and, in the context of describing our operations and consolidated financial statements, its consolidated variable interest entities, or VIEs, and any subsidiaries of its consolidated VIEs; "Hong Kong Subsidiary" refers to GigaCloud Technology (HongKong) Limited, a wholly-owned subsidiary of GigaCloud Technology Inc in Hong Kong principally for operating the B2B GigaCloud Marketplace; and "PRC Subsidiaries" refer to operating subsidiaries of GigaCloud Technology Inc in mainland China principally for procurement and providing inter-group services to the group companies.